Phirat-Passi/U2Net-Image-Segmentation-ML-Model/README.md

 Foreground-background separation is a image segmentation task, where the goal is to split the image into foreground and background.
 In semi-interactive settings, the user marks some pixels as “foreground”, a few others as “background”, and it’s up to the algorithm to classify the rest of the pixels.

-    1. Remove the background of an images uploaded
+    1. Background Remove
-    2. Improve the resolution of the image
+    2. Improve Resolution
-    3. Superimpose the product with the backgrounds provided
+    3. Background Superimpose

 ![image]()